chillchatme/solana-sc/Readme.md

 If you have minted a NFT to yourself, and then transfer it to someone, the recipient will be added to a creators list.

-To initialize the Chill smart-contract, you should run:
+To initialize the Chill smart contract, you should run:

 ``` bash
 ./chill-cli initialize        /